-An expedited cost-effectiveness analysis methodology is available for property acquisition projects when certain conditions are met. preliminary or effective FIRM are considered cost-effective for acquisition projects.
-If this methodology is used, the project application should include a certification that the structures meet these conditions.
+An expedited cost-effectiveness analysis methodology is available for property acquisition projects when certain conditions are met.

 I.2 Aggregation

 An evaluation of the cost-effectiveness of a project should include all activities included within the SOW.
 This may include activities in multiple jurisdictions.
 It may also include combining benefits from multiple activities and multiple hazards, such as wind and flood, if it is a part of the same project.